Welcome to Island County Beach Watchers

 We continually work to improve, maintain and protect a thriving Puget Sound ecosystem through education, community outreach, stewardship, and research.

 Our standards are high.
 Our programs are creative, educational and diverse, allowing every volunteer to find a perfect niche for their interests and talents.

 We are administered by the Washington State University (WSU) Island County Extension Program and are headquartered at Admiralty Head Lighthouse, Fort Casey State Park, on Whidbey Island.

-We are part of the Puget Sound Starts Here outreach program.
+We are part of Whidbey ECO Network and work toghether to share information about the Puget Sound Starts Here outreach program.
 Invite our PSSH-W team to give a talk to your group about how you can help to reduce the pollution entering Puget Sound through stormwater runoff.

 Check out our new facebook page (Dec 2011)

 Please explore this website to learn more about all that we do.
 Check us out.
 Get involved.
 Make a difference.